clab/lstm-parser/README.md

 # lstm-parser
 Transition based dependency parser with state embeddings computed by LSTM RNNs

 For the [EMNLP character-based model](http://arxiv.org/pdf/1508.00657.pdf), please check out from the branch "char-based" and follow the instructions shown in the readme file of the new branch.
+Here, [the branch](https://github.com/clab/lstm-parser/tree/char-based)

 #### Required software